A list of WordPress themes, plugins and tools that I use and recommend.

 Web hosting is a place to store the website files (including images).
 Some hosts offer tools that make managing WordPress sites easy including managed updates, staging and backups.
 Look for ones that offer very fast support that is available 24/7, speed technologies that make WordPress load faster and proactively protect the WordPress sites from hacks.

-- SiteGround is my preferred web hosting.
+- SiteGround is my next choice web hosting.
 I recommend SiteGround for business and online shops that require guaranteed uptime, automatic daily backups.
 Further, they have data centres across the world – USA, UK, Netherlands, Germany, Singapore and Australia.
 Read more…

 - BlueHost is a cheaper alternative; read my review